UVADS/git-basics/04-github-issues.md

+---
+layout: default
+title: GitHub Issues
+nav_order: 6
+description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+permalink: /
+---

 # GitHub Issues

 GitHub Issues is a robust and collaborative issue tracking system that helps teams manage and prioritize tasks, bugs, and feature requests within a GitHub repository.
 Users can create issues to report problems, suggest enhancements, or outline new features.
 Each issue acts as a centralized hub for discussions, allowing team members to comment, share insights, and collaborate on problem-solving.
 Additionally, issues can be assigned to specific team members, labeled for categorization, and linked to pull requests, fostering a seamless integration with the overall development workflow.